 I still remember when, over 14 years ago, I saw the video for the Apocalyptica version of “Nothing Else Matters”; although I was surprised, and thought that the whole thing was weird, I also really liked it.
 It was nice to see people showing that heavy metal was not a “dumb” style of music, but rather a genre that gathered people from all walks of life and backgrounds.

 Well, fast forward to 2011.
 Gone are the days when metal fans looked at Apocalyptica simply out of curiosity.
 The band has become famous and popular, collaborating with musicians such as Corey Taylor (Slipknot)and Till Lindemann (Rammstein).
-They tour constantly, with hundreds of gigs in every tour.
+They tour constantly, with lots of gigs in every tour.

 Today they play at Wacken, one of the most important metal festivals in the world, and this is what Paavo Lötjönen had to say.